 Inspectors are not plumbers so we do not test pressure.
-We do not say if the drains are clear, but we can say if we see a blockage.
-But we can see a leaky tap, or a tap that does not flow.
+We do not say if the drains, flashings or gutters are clear, but we can say if we see evidence of a bad blockage.
+But the evidence must be there.
+We can see evidence of a leaky tap, or a tap that does not flow.

-We take many photographs.
+We take photographs.
 Especially if areas that are closed off, like a garage of junk that prohibits a proper inspection.
 Same with under the house or in the roof.
 If we fail to get the right access, we photograph it, and note it in the report.

 Press here for a sample download of the report style, without photos: